How do I interpret the visualizations, and what kind of action can I take?

 In Work Log, look for Stories, Tasks or Epics where you can only see one contributor.
-Maybe they could use a hand?
+Could they use a hand?

-Being able to work on the same feature sets the bar higher for planning, as you can't figure things out as you go.
-This is generally a good thing, because better planning also reduces wasteful rework, but it can feel painful at first.
+Being able to work on the same feature sets the bar higher for planning, because you can't figure things out as you go.
+This is generally a good thing: better planning reduces wasteful rework, but it can feel painful at first.

-Besides working alone, a form of siloing is when some people always gravitate to working together on the same features, or when someone is stuck only fixing bugs or reviewing code.
+Another form of siloing is when some people always gravitate to working together on the same features or when someone is stuck only fixing bugs or reviewing code.

-In Work Log, look for patterns where individual contributors are only working on one kind of thing.
+In Work Log, look for patterns in which individual contributors are only working on one kind of thing.
 In the example below, the bottom contributor is mainly reviewing code instead of a balanced mix of commits, pull requests, and reviews.

 Days without Progress